codacy/codacy-eslint/README.md

 ### Incompatible rules

-There are some ESLint rules that will be ignored when running this docker container.
-For more details on the ignored rules, you can check `blacklistRegexes` defined at [blacklist.ts](src/blacklist.ts).
+There are some ESLint rules that will be ignored when running this Docker container.
+For more details on the ignored rules, check `blacklistRegexes` defined at [blacklist.ts](src/blacklist.ts).

-Usually those rules need internet connection, and/or to check `node_modules`, and would not run successfully on our docker container envorionment.
+Usually, these rules need an Internet connection and/or to check `node_modules`, and would not run successfully on our Docker container environment.

 ## What is Codacy